 Steps to Install Python on Windows 10:-

 We can choose the version of Python we wish to install.
-It is recommended to install the latest version of Python, which is 3.8.2 at the time of writing this article.
+It is recommended to install the latest version of Python, which is 3.8.2 when writing this article.

 1.)
 Download the Python Installer binaries